Supermario78/second-milestone-project/README.md

 ## Acknowledgements

 - I wanted to dedicate this project to my wondeful 2 year old daughter Abigail.
-- I want to acknowledge my wife for her massive support during this project including all the spelling checks.
+- Massive Thank you to my study buddy Wouter, all your help checking up on how im doing , help me kept going.
+- Thanks to all the Code Institute Slack community, there was always someone at 2am happy to help.
-- I also want to give a massive thanks to my brilliant mentor, Anthony Montaro for all his patience support and guidance every step of the way.
+- A massive thanks to my brilliant, patience, knowledgeble and helpful mentor, Anthony Montaro (Tony Montana of the coding word)for all his support and guidance every step of the way.
+- And last but most important, want to acknowledge my amazing wife Jessica, without her never ending support during the entire course project, I would have never get anything done.
 ## Disclaimer
-This project is for educational purposes only.
+This project is for educational purposes only. no materials/files are intended for any commercial use.
+In this document all sources will be credited.